Other Complimentary “Medicines of the Forest” Offered

 Rapè (pronounced Ha’peh) is a snuff made from fermented tobacco that is combined with a tree ash of some kind and various combinations of leaves, seeds, spices, barks, oils and flowers (which varies from tribe to tribe).
 It is used to ground and center us before sending our prayers and to prepare us physically and mentally for the other medicines.
+The tobacco also amplifies our intention, so it is a very powerful prayer tool.
 The tribes consider Rapé an important and sacred medicine and take great care while producing it.
 It is handmade in small batches from natural materials collected from the Jungle; the ingredients are sun-dried, then pounded in a large pestle, sieved, and re-pounded until the right consistency is reached.
 The process of making Rapé is both time consuming and labor intensive but done with a lot of joy.
 The tribes usually sing and pray throughout the production of their Rapé, asking the spirits for healing and enlightenment for those that use it.

 Application: Between the Giver and the Receiver